MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Embedded_Linux/Sessions_notes/SystemV_Notes/ReadMe.md

 - The BusyBox init deamon is just a trimmed-down version of System V init.Compared to busyBox, system V has two advantages:
 1. It's easier to add new packages at runtime or buildtime due to the well known, modular format of the boot scripts.
 2. It has the concept of the runlevels, which allows a collection of progrems to be started and stopped in one go when switching from one level to another.
+These modes will reduce CPU load on system.
 - There are eight runlevels, numbered from 0 to 6 , plus S :
 • S : Runs startup tasks
 • 0 : Halts the system
 • 1 to 5 : Available for general use --> 1.
 Single User , 2.
 Multi-User without Network, 3.Muli-User with Network, 4.Not Used, 5.Multi-User with Graphical login which we use it.
 • 6 : Reboots the system

-- The init program starts with default runlevel given in initdefault line in etc/inittab.
+- The init program starts with default runlevel given in init default line in etc/inittab.
 You can change the level mode by telinit 5, This will change to run level 5

+### How to switch between modes
+- By using init n
+n: number of required mode

+# Usage of system v in Embedded Linux
+- We could have different run modes such as
+    - Application Mode
+    - Maintenance Mode

 ### Runlevels
 - Each runlevel has a number of scripts that stop things, called kill scripts, and another group that starts things, the start scripts.
 - When entering new level --> init first runs kill scripts in the new level and then start scripts of it.